Mr. Props Logo

 Why Minimum Stay Settings Are a Turnover Cost Decision

+Calendar gaps are not always the enemy, unprofitable bookings are.
+A Thursday gap between two longer stays costs nothing.
 A string of one-night bookings at thin margins costs real money and accelerates linen wear, cleaner fatigue, and the probability of something breaking.
-A Thursday gap between two longer stays costs nothing.
-Raising minimum stay requirements during low season typically reduces low-value bookings while preserving high-value ones.
+Raising your minimum stay to two or three nights during low season typically reduces low-value bookings while keeping high-value ones.

 The Occupancy Rate Trap